 We consider a switched linear system as \eqref{eq:system}, with $N=3$, $n=2$, $m=0$,

 Each mode is unstable.
 We note that, even in the case of perfectly known model, the inequality in \eqref{eq:LM_modified} (i.e., the relaxation proposed in \cite{GeromelColaneri_SIAM2006}) does not admit a solution\footnote{In fact, due to the particular form of $\bar A_3$, for $i=3$ and $j =1$, \eqref{eq:LM_modified} would imply that $(P_j-P_i)$ is negative definite; in turn, \eqref{eq:LM_modified} for $i=1$ and $j = 3$ reduces to the Lyapunov inequality and would imply that $A_1$ is Hurwitz, which is false.}.
-However, $\frac{1}{3} (\bar A_1+ \bar A_2+ \bar A_3)$ is Hurwitz; therefore, the \gls{LM} inequalities \eqref{eq:LM1} are solvable with $\Pi$ as in \eqref{eq:specialPi_average}, and so must be \eqref{eq:main} for sufficiently informative data/small disturbances, by \cref{lem:existenceofspecialsol}.
+Yet, $\frac{1}{3} (\bar A_1+ \bar A_2+ \bar A_3)$ is Hurwitz; thus, the \gls{LM} inequalities \eqref{eq:LM1} are solvable with $\Pi$ as in \eqref{eq:specialPi_average}, and so must be \eqref{eq:main} for sufficiently informative data/small disturbances, by \cref{lem:existenceofspecialsol}.

-We perform simulations for several noise bounds; in particular, we choose
+We perform simulations for several noise bounds; let

 for different values of $\epsilon \in \{0.1, 1, 10, 20, 40, 80 \} $.
-For each disturbance level, we generate $100$ datasets satisfying \eqref{eq:data}, with $T_i = 20$ for all $i$; the Slater's condition \eqref{eq:Slaters} is verified for all datasets.
+For each disturbance level, we generate $100$ datasets satisfying \eqref{eq:data} (where disturbances are randomly generated and normalized such that $ \| \bar W_i \bar W_i^\top \| = \upsilon \epsilon $, $\upsilon$ uniformly drawn in $[0,1]$, to satisfy \cref{asm:disturbancemodel}), with $T_i = 20$, for all $i$,; the Slater's condition \eqref{eq:Slaters} is verified for all datasets.
 Our goal is to find suitable matrices $P_i$'s to implement the stabilizing controller \eqref{eq:control}; in particular, we investigate feasibility of \eqref{eq:main2} for $\Pi$ restricted to be as in \eqref{eq:specialPi_average} and as in \eqref{eq:specialPi_convex}, respectively.
 In both cases, we solve \eqref{eq:main2} on Matlab, using Yalmip (solver Mosek) and line-search (over one scalar $\gamma$ in the first case, over three scalars $\{\gamma_i\}_{\i}$ in the second; in both cases, between $1$ and $100$).
 We record the percentage of experiments for which we could find a solution, and the corresponding solver time on a commercial laptop.
 The results are shown in \cref{tab:1} (excluding the fourth and seventh columns).